 Rising in the face of a housing crisis

-2060 Folsom provides an opportunity to build new affordable family housing in the Mission – an opportunity that has not been available for more than 10 years.
-The collaboration of Mission Economic Development Agency (MEDA) and Chinatown Community Development Center (CCDC), working with architects Mithun Solomon and Y.A.
+2060 Folsom provides an opportunity to build new affordable family housing in the Mission.
+The collaboration of Mission Economic Development Agency (MEDA) and Chinatown Community Development Center (CCDC), working with architects Mithun and Y.A.
 Studio, will create an active community hub at the corner of 17th and Folsom streets, across from a brand-new park where there is currently a parking lot.